flatpak/flatpak-oci-specs/registry-index.md

 For images within an image list, the architecture matched by `architecture=` queries and returned in the JSON result is the architecture extracted from the images `config.json`, not the architecture in the manifest list or image index.

+### Note 2

+For `Tags` fields in images and image lists, when `tag` parameters in the query limits the set of returned images, an implementation MAY return only include tags matching the tags in the query.
+(This is specified to avoid an implementation having to do excessive work to find all tags.)
+Otherwise, all tags applied to the image SHOULD be returned.